sl0/adm6/README.rst

 on a leased line, I started to write some plain python files.
 One of my friends recommended me to put them into a repository, write some explanations and to deposit these on a public place.
 First choice was http://evolvis.org because of a friendship to one of their maintainers.
-On some conferences *adm6* was presented:
+On some german conferences *adm6* was presented:

-   1) Frühjahrsfachgespräch 2011, München
+#.
+LinuxTag 2011, Berlin
-   2) Heise IPv6 Conference, 2011, Frankfurt
+#.
+Heise IPv6 Conference, 2011, Frankfurt
+#.
+OpenRheinRuhr 2011, Oberhausen
+#.
+Secure Linux Administrators Conference 2011, Berlin
+#.
+Frühjahrsfachgespräch 2012, München

 People listened, asked a few questions.
 So I knew my software to be somehow strange but kept on going...